symopsio/backend-challenge/README.md

 ### Measure

 `msr measure` takes no arguments, and should return a pretty-printed table of all of the URLs in the registry, along with the size (in bytes) of the body received by making a GET request to that URL.
+The implementation should follow redirects as necessary to get an actual content body.

 ### Race

 `msr race` takes no arguments, and should return a pretty-printed table of all the domains found in the URLs in the registry, along with the average page load time for the URLs of that domain.

-### Blast
+## One more thing...

-`test.sh` includes one last testing method that is intended to see how your implementation holds up when the registry has a bunch of URLs in it. `blast` will register all the URLs in the pre-seeded [`blast.txt`](blast.txt) file, and then calls `race`.
+Once you get everything else working, `test.sh` includes one last testing method that is intended to see how your implementation holds up when the registry has a bunch of URLs in it. `blast` registers all the URLs in the pre-seeded [`blast.txt`](blast.txt) file, and then calls `race`.
+How fast can you make this run?

 ## Submitting